Crave-Trinity/crave-trinity-frontend/README.md

 💡 **Everyone is chasing B2B SaaS and agentic AI.**
 ⚡️ **We’re building for humans first—scaling to enterprises when the data speaks.**

-Silicon Valley may think there’s no money in cravings management. **They’re wrong.**
+Investors may think there’s no money in cravings management. **They’re wrong.**
 - Impulse control isn’t niche—it’s the **core of addiction, stress, dopamine loops, and digital overstimulation.**
 - **We start where others don’t:** organic traction → AI-driven insights → **B2B, healthcare, and digital therapeutics.**